syncfusion-content/maui-toolkit-docs/maui-toolkit/Funnel-Charts/Tooltip.md

 SfFunnelChart chart = new SfFunnelChart();
 . . .
-chart.EnableTooltip = true;
+chart.EnableTooltip = true; // Enable tooltip for the chart.
-chart.TooltipTemplate= grid.Resources["tooltipTemplate"] as DataTemplate;
+chart.TooltipTemplate= grid.Resources["tooltipTemplate"] as DataTemplate; // Set the tooltip template.
 . . .
+this.Content = chart;
 {% endhighlight %}

 {% endtabs %}